Eisenstein extension, connectedness and the second vanishing theorem: introduction

 If the ring $R$ contains a field, the ``second vanishing theorem'' or ``SVT'' of local cohomology states the following: Let $R$ be a complete regular local ring of dimension $d$ with a separably closed residue field, which it contains.
 Let $J\subseteq R$ be an ideal such that $\dim(R/J)\geq 2$.
 Then $H^{d-1}_J(R)=0$ if and only if the punctured spectrum of $R/J$ is connected \cite{HartshorneCD,H-L,Ogus,P-S}.

+If regular local ring does not contain fields, then, recently in \cite{Zh} (see Theorem 1.6), a version of SVT is proved:

+Let $(R, \m)$ be a $d$-dimensional complete unramified regular local ring of mixed characteristic, whose residue field is separably closed.
+Let $I$ be an ideal of $R$, then $H^j_{I}(R)=0$ for all $j\geq d-1$ if and only if $\dim(R/J)\geq 2$ and the punctured spectrum of $R/J$ is connected.

-In \cite{CohDim}, the SVT has been extended to complete unramified regular local ring of mixed characteristic: Let $R$ be a $d$-dimensional complete unramified regular local ring of mixed characteristic, whose residue field is separably closed.
+Previously, in \cite{CohDim} (see Theorem 3.8), a slightly different version the SVT has been proved for unramified regular local ring of mixed characteristic which follows as special case from the above defined version:

+Let $(R, \m)$ be a $d$-dimensional complete unramified regular local ring of mixed characteristic, whose residue field is separably closed.
 Let $J$ be an ideal of $R$ for which $\dim(R/\p) \geq 3$ for every minimal prime $\p$ of $J$.
 Then $H^{d-1}_J(R)=0$ if and only if the punctured spectrum of $R/J$ is connected.
+It is to be noted that this version uses only the ideals $J\subset R$ such that $R/J$ is equidimensional.

-In this paper, we extend the result of the SVT to complete ramified regular local rings only for the extended ideals.
-In the proof of the main result, we reduce the conditions given on ramified case to the unramified case and then we apply the result of \cite{CohDim}, Theorem 3.8.
-The main result is the following (see Theorem 2.2):
+In this paper, at first, we show that for a ramified regular local ring $S$, which is an Eisenstein extension of an unramified regular local ring $R$, when an ideal $I$ of $S$ is extended from an ideal $J$ of $R$, the punctured spectrum of $R/J$ is connnected if that of $S/JS$ is connected.
+Using this, we extend the result of the SVT to complete ramified regular local rings only for the extended ideals (see Theorem 2.2):

-Let $(S, \n)$ be a $d$-dimensional complete ramified regular local ring of mixed characteristic, with a separably closed residue field and $I$ be an ideal of $S$.
+Let $(S, \n)$ be a $d$-dimensional complete ramified regular local ring of mixed characteristic, with a separably closed residue field and $I$ be an ideal of it.
 Assume $I= JS$ is an extension of an ideal $J$ of any unramified complete regular local ring $R$ such that $S$ is an Eisenstein extension of $R$.
-If $\dim(S/\q) \geq 3$ for every minimal prime $\q$ of $I$, then $H^{d-1}_I(S)=0$ if and only if the punctured spectrum of $S/I$ is connected.

-In the above situation, when the punctured spectrum is not connected, we find that the punctured spectrum of the corresponding unramified regular local ring also is also disconnected and both of them have same number of connected components.
-Under this condition, if we take the Matlis dual of those local cohomology modules, they support the Conjecture 1 and the result of Corollary 1.2 of \cite{L-Y} (see Theorem 3.1 and the corollaries there after).
+In this paper, at first, we show that for such a ramified regular local ring $S$, the punctured spectrum of $R/J$ is connnected if that of $S/JS$ is connected.
+Using this, we extend the result of the SVT to complete ramified regular local rings only for the extended ideals (see Theorem 2.2): Let $\dim(S/I) \geq 2$, then $H^{d-1}_I(S)=0$ if and only if the punctured spectrum of $S/I$ is connected.
+Moreover, if the punctured spectrum of $S/JS$ is disconnected then that of $R/J$ is also disconnected when every minimal primes $\p$ of $J$, $R/\p$ is normal and both of them have the same number of connected components (see Theorem 3.1).